gendronb/fastify-named-routes/README.md

   // If newEntity.id is 1, the location header will be : 'Location: /get/1'
 })
 ```

-## How it works

-This plugin simply registers a global (app-wide) `onRoute` hook.

-The hook will add any route having a `routeName` key (under the route options' `config` key) to a global routes map.
-Only routes with that specific key will be added to the routes map.

 ## Encapsulation and duplicate route name